Wetting solution: History

 Wetting agent was used as soap for cleansing purposes for thousands of years.
 The oldest evidence of wetting solution went back to 2800 BC in ancient Babylon.
 The earliest credible reference of soap is in the writings of Galen, the Greek physician, around 200 AD.
 Over the following centuries, wetting solutions mainly functioned as detergents due to their wetting properties.
 Despite the extensive use of wetting solutions, the underlying chemical mechanism remained unknown until the emergence of McBain's proposed theory in 1913.
 Founded on his research on how the electrical conductivity of a solution of surfactant molecules changed with concentration, he raised the possibility of surfactant molecules in the form of self-assembled aggregates.
 Not until Debye published his original hypothesis in 1949 did he described the reason of micelle formation and the existence of finite-shaped micelles.
 McBain's discovery sparked numerous studies by Hobbs, Ooshika, Reich and Halsey from 1950 to 1956.
 These scholars intended to correct some of the foundational theories of the description of an equilibrium system, as well as emphasising the role of surface energy which was overlooked in Debye's prototype.
 In 1976, the fundamental theory for understanding the mechanism of micelle formation was developed by Tanford's free energy model.
-Apart from integrating all relevant physicochemical elements and explaining the growth of micells, he provided a comprehensive reasoning of why micelles are finite in terms of opposing interactional forces.
+Apart from integrating all relevant physicochemical elements and explaining the growth of micelles, he provided a comprehensive reasoning of why micelles are finite in terms of opposing interactional forces.

 Mechanism

 The chemical structure of wetting solution molecules consist of a hydrophilic head and a long hydrophobic tail.
 Its distinct amphiphilicity allows it to bury its hydrophilic head in an aqueous bulk phase and hydrophobic part in the organic bulk phase respectively.
 Wetting solution molecules break the intermolecular forces between each molecule in the organic phase and each water molecule in the aqueous phase by displacement.
 Due to the lowered attractive forces, the surface tension is reduced.

 Upon adding more wetting solution, the elevated concentration of wetting solution molecules leads to a further decrease in surface tension and makes the molecules at the surfaces become more crowded.
 The molecules will be forced to remain in the aqueous phase when there are no more vacancies for them to stay on the surface.
 At this point, the surface tension is maximally lowered and is termed as the critical micelle concentration (CMC).
 The lower the CMC, the more efficient the wetting solution is in reducing surface tension.
 Any additional wetting solution molecules will undergo self-aggregation into several special structures called micelles.
-Micelles are spheres with a hydrophobic core formed by the non-polar tail of wetting solution molecules and are surrounded by a hydrophilic layer arising from the molecules’ polar heads.
+Micelles are spheres with a hydrophobic core formed by the non-polar tail of wetting solution molecules and are surrounded by a hydrophilic layer arising from the molecules' polar heads.
 Extra wetting solution molecules will be forced to form micelles instead of adhering to the surface, hence the surface tension remains constant.
 Due to the minimised surface tension, the droplet can now spread thoroughly and form a thin film on the surface.